h4ck4life/mcp-docx-server/README.md

 # MCP DOCX Server

 This is the MCP DOCX Server.
-Below is an example configuration to run the server.
+It is used to manipulate DOCX files, including creating and editing them.
+Below is an example configuration to run the server in Claude Desktop.

 ## Example Configuration